Héctor Arce

 Arce served as the President of the Chamber of Deputies from 22 January 2010 to 13 January 2012.
 Arce was unable to secure enough support from his party and lost reelection as President of the Chamber of Deputies to Rebeca Delgado by 25 votes.

+In 2012 Arce was accused by deputy Gardenia Arauz that he as president of the lower chamber in 2011 had attempted to dissuade her from inspecting alleged tax evasion at Empresa Minera Manquiri.

 He served as Minister of Justice and Institutional Transparency from 2017 up until the resignation of Evo Morales from the Presidency in 2019.

 Additionally, he is the Bolivian ambassador to Trinidad and Tobago.